 What is the true meaning of Shakyamuni statues?
 The Shakyamuni Buddha statue meaning defines the real Buddha of our time.
 The “Buddha of our Time” rediscovered the Dharma after it had been long forgotten by sentient life and reintroduced it in our kalpa.
 Additionally, it should be noted that Shakyamuni Buddha was his own teacher and discovered the Dharma completely on his own.

 Unfortunately, in Western civilization this concise definition leaves many questions unanswered.
-To truly understand what a Shakyamuni Buddha statue meaning, a detailed overview is required which includes the prophecy of Dipankara Buddha, the final mortal life of Shakyamuni Buddha and his parinirvana.
+To truly understand the Shakyamuni Buddha statue meaning, a detailed overview is required which includes the prophecy of Dipankara Buddha, the final mortal life of Shakyamuni Buddha and his parinirvana.
 Continue Reading→

 Shakyamuni Buddha Statue Meaning